spokestack/spokestack.io/content/blog/integrating-spokestack-in-react-native/index.md

 1. What should the app say in response to the user?
 This is the return value of `handleIntent` and is always required.
 2. Should the app update the UI?
 Note that not all intents will need to make UI changes.

 In the voice search example, if the user has just searched for "bananas", the answer to question #1 might be to say, "Here are your search results."
 The answer to question #2 would probably be to show the search results.
-Remember that the NLU doesn't do the search for you, just tells you the proper search terms.
+Remember that the NLU doesn't do the search for you; it just tells you the proper search terms.

 These answers could be written like this...